 It’s always a good idea to write down a few questions before the meeting and have an idea of what is most important to get from your photographer.

 Of course not, it’s your wedding after all!
-I have no issues with guests taking their own photographs during your wedding; it’s common practice these days anyway with so many camera phones around; and I will always try to accommodate opportunities for your guests by being as unobtrusive as possible.
+I’ve no issues with guests taking their own photographs during your wedding; it’s common practice these days anyway with so many camera phones around, and I will always try to accommodate opportunities for your guests by being as unobtrusive as possible.

 Yes.
 I charge a standard booking fee of £275 (non-refundable) booking fee at the time of booking.
 The fee secures your wedding date and pays for your administration costs.
 The remainder of the balance is to be paid in full, 4 weeks (28 days) before the wedding date.

-I accept a variety of payment methods (Bank Transfer, Cheque, credit card, PayPal etc.).
-However, there is a £10 charge for cheques and payments via PayPal.
-I’m also happy for you to setup standing orders, if you wanted to break up the cost as a payment plan.
+I accept a variety of payment methods Bank Transfer (preferred), debit/credit card, PayPal etc.).
+However, there is a £10 charge for payments via PayPal.
+I’m also happy for you to setup standing orders, if you wanted to break up the cost as a payment plan (conditions apply).

 I supply the Hi-Res files as long edge 3600px @ 300ppi with no watermarks and do not restrict what you can do with the files.
 You can copy, print and share as you like.
 You can order additional prints and other printed products direct from your online gallery via professional printers.
 You are also free to use other printers that you download or use from a USB flash drive (if applicable) as you like.